boonej/stupipy/README.rst

 ```````````

 `--font_name -f`
   Specifies the *font* for the ASCII art generated for files.
 See pyfiglet's
-documetation for available fonts.
+  documentation for available fonts.